 The Set primary button sets the selected user ID as primary, and as a consequence the previous primary user ID is relegated to the role of additional user ID.

 The Revoke button revokes the selected user ID, which is then greyed out and deactivated.
-The difference with deletion is that a revoked user ID is still associated to the key pair but no longer usable.
+Note that it's not possible to delete a user ID - you can only revoke it.

 Click on Close window to save the changes you have made to the key and to return to Key Management.